MeganNyhan/CI_PP4_Donegal_Courts/README.md

     <li> Back Button: Directly under the post title is a back button the user can use to look through the other blog posts.</li>
     <li> Like: The user can like the post and the like will be counted.
 The user can only like the post if they are logged in with an account. </li>
     <li> User Profile: The admin has a section under the post that displays the authors bio, urls and a link to the authors user profile on the site.
 The user profile is an oppurtunity for the author to add a bio about themselves that highlights their experiecnce and education. </li>
     <li> Comment Section/ Comment Form: The comment section is an area under the blog post that allows the user of the site to add comments to the blog post to help create a public discussion on each blog post that is on the site.
-The users of the site, if logged in, are freely allowed to post in real-time, but if its offensive the admin can delete it in the admin section of the site.<li>
+The users of the site, if logged in, are freely allowed to post in real-time, but if its offensive the admin can delete it in the admin section of the site.</li>
-    <li> Delete and Edit Section: If the user is a superuser of the site they will be able to delete and edit the blog post as the want using forms. <li>
+    <li> Delete and Edit Section: If the user is a superuser of the site they will be able to delete and edit the blog post as the want using forms. </li>
 </ul>
     <p> User Stories covered:4, 5, 6</p>
     <p>Site Owner's Stories covered: 4 </p>